art | illustration | design

 With Gorgeous George, we see a crucial step toward professional wrestling becoming a form of creative expression.
 More actor than athlete, the ring was his stage, every contest of skill a grand performance.
-He developed a compelling character that he knew would connect with fans (albeit in all the wrong ways), then portrayed that character to his fullest, drawing a massive audience to their TV sets in the process.
+He developed a character that he knew would connect with fans (albeit in all the wrong ways), then portrayed that character to his fullest, drawing a massive audience to their TV sets in the process.
 As modern enthusiasts like to say, George know how to get heat.
-No less than the all-time boxing legend Muhammad Ali picked up on what George was delivering, finding inspiration in George's bombastic on-screen personality to develop his own unforgettable persona.
+Muhammad Ali picked up on what George was delivering, finding inspiration in George's bombastic on-screen personality to develop his own unforgettable persona.

 To summarize; Here we have a performer, traveling from town to town, delivering an entertainment spectacle that is equal parts experience and improvisation.
 This performer develops an interesting and colorful character then portrays that character to the fullest.
-He knows how to tug at the audience’s heart strings, knows how to make himself loved or hated, knows how to build up for the huge finale, knows exactly when to deliver that finale.
+He knows how to tug at the audience’s heart strings, how to make himself loved or hated, how to build up for the finale and exactly when to deliver it.

 So is pro wrestling an art form?
 Sure it is… or at least it was.